On chain polynomials of geometric lattices: Triangular semimodular lattices and perfect matroid designs

 \begin{theorem} If $L$ is a triangular semimodular lattice, then $L$ is a $\mathrm{TN}$-poset. \end{theorem}

 \begin{proof} We prove that the matrix $R(L)$ is resolvable.
 By Lemma \ref{triR} the polynomials

 where $x \leq y$, $\rho(x)=n-k$ and $\rho(y)=n$, are well defined.
-Hence $R_{n,0}(t)=R_n(t)$, $R_{n,n}(t)=t^n$, and $t^k$ divides $R_{n,k}(t)$ for all $k \leq n$ by Proposition \ref{altformR}.
+Hence $R_{n,0}=R_n$, $R_{n,n}=t^n$, and $t^k$ divides $R_{n,k}$ for all $k \leq n$ by Proposition \ref{altformR}.
 Moreover by Theorem~\ref{RP-rec},

-for some numbers $\lambda_{n,k}$, which proves that $R(L)$ is resolvable. \end{proof} By Theorem \ref{rankunigeo} and \cite[Theorem 6.6]{branden2024totally} we deduce \begin{corollary} Let $L$ be a finite triangular semimodular lattice.
+for some numbers $\lambda_{n,k}$, which proves that $R(L)$ is resolvable. \end{proof} By Theorem \ref{rankunigeo} and \cite[Theorem 6.6]{branden2024totally} we deduce the following result. \begin{corollary} Let $L$ be a finite triangular semimodular lattice.
 Then the chain polynomial of $L$ is real-rooted, and all of its zeros lie in the interval $[-1,0]$. \end{corollary}

 In \cite[Theorem 9.1]{triangular-posets} it was proved that any semimodular triangular lattice $L$ may be decomposed into geometric semimodular lattices as follows.
 If $P=(X,\leq_P)$ and $Q=(Y,\leq_Q)$ are posets on disjoint sets $X$ and $Y$, define the \emph{ordinal sum} $P\oplus Q =(X\cup Y, \leq)$ to be the poset with relation $z \leq w$ if and only if either $z \leq_P w$, $z \leq_Q w$, or $z \in P$ and $w \in Q$.
 If $L$ is a triangular semimodular lattice, then Theorem 9.1 in \cite{triangular-posets} says that there are triangular geometric lattices $L_1, L_2, \ldots, L_m$ such that